Open & Upcoming IPOs

 (1 Vote)

-Balaji Phosphates IPO share allotment will be finalized today, March 5.
-The IPO, which opened on February 28 and closed on March 4, was subscribed 1.21 times.
-Investors can check their allotment status on the registrar’s portal, Skyline Financial Services Private Ltd. Shares will be credited to demat accounts on March 6, with the listing set for March 7 on BSE SME.
+Retaggio Industries IPO allotment will be finalized today, April 3.
+The IPO, which opened on March 27 and closed on April 2, was subscribed 1.86 times.
+Investors can check allotment status on Bigshare Services' portal or BSE's website.
+Shares will be credited to demat accounts on April 4, with the IPO listing on BSE SME on April 7.
+The grey market premium (GMP) is currently ₹0.

 Warning!
 Information Posting in this website is only for educational purpose.
 We are not responsible for losses incurred in Trading based on this information.